 A compelling case for innovation – "New" means different.
 Different means change.
 Nobody likes change.
 So to succeed, people must understand why innovation is necessary in order to get behind the push for breakthrough.
-That push will inevitably require change from the status quo, and people fear change.

-A vision of the future – the purpose of breakthrough innovation in business is to generate real growth for your business.
+A shared vision of the future – the purpose of breakthrough innovation in business is to generate real growth for your business.
 To engage in that pursuit, the company has to have an understanding of what the future might look like, and what it will need to win in that future.
 Old school strategy projects the future of the business based on past realities -- how we became successful today.
-When you attempt to predict the future based entirely upon the past – then you’ll always appear relevant).
+When you attempt to predict the future based entirely upon the past – you run the risk of becoming irrelevant in the future.
 It’s always guesswork, but it’s essential guesswork, and can be done in an “educated” way (see: Future Pull).

-An aligned strategic innovation agenda – the company has to have a sense of what business it is in, and what business it wants to be in, and also what its risk-tolerance is, before it can move toward breakthrough.
+An aligned strategic innovation agenda – the company has to have a sense of what business it is in, what business it wants to be in, and also what its risk-tolerance is, before it can move toward breakthrough.
 An innovation portfolio with 100% breakthrough is generally not right for any company – you have to know what is right for you given your aspirations and the realities of your business.
 To avoid the problem of short-term needs reallocating resources dedicated to long-term success, everyone must be aligned around the critical role of each part of the portfolio, and be prepared to defend the "important" against the demands of the "merely urgent."

 A decision-making model that fosters teamwork – autocracy almost always misses some critical stakeholders and consensus sinks every decision to its lowest possible common denominator.
 A broader team has to be engaged in the process, and then a passionate “champion” has to be able to make the ultimate decisions for that team.